 The Texas State University System is governed by a nine-member Board of Regents appointed by the governor.
 In addition, a nonvoting student regent is appointed annually to the board.
 The administration, which is headed by a board-appointed chancellor, is based in Austin, where it provides support to the System components and state government.

-The Texas State University System provides centralized support services to the System's eight member institutions.
-These include legal counsel, accounting, financial audit, academic program planning, contract administration, government relations and communications services.
+The Texas State University System is Texas' first university system.
+Established in 1911, the System supports eight component institutions by providing centralized services such as legal counsel, accounting, audit, academic program planning, contract administration, government relations and communications services.

 The System Office is located at 208 E. 10th Street, Suite 600, Austin, TX, 78701.

-TSUS is Texas' third-largest of six university systems in Texas, with enrollment exceeding 78,000 students in the fall 2012 semester.
+TSUS is the third-largest of the six university systems in Texas, with enrollment exceeding 79,000 students in the fall 2013 semester.

-The Texas Legislature appropriated $2.2 million to fund the System Office for Fiscal Year 2011.
-The state appropriation for the System Office and all eight institutions combined was $311.7 million for the same fiscal year.
+The Texas Legislature appropriated $2.85 million to fund the System Office for the 2013-15 biennium.
+The state appropriation for the System Office and all eight institutions was $659.5 million for the biennium.

 The Texas State University System is governed by a nine-member Board of Regents appointed by the governor.
 A chancellor selected by the Board of Regents is the chief executive officer of the System.